crgnam/oiio-linker-error/README.md

+# Update
+Updating to version 2.5.12.0#2 resolved the issue.

 # Minimal Working Example

 When I install OpenImageIO with vcpkg, and link it to a library, the library builds and links without issue.
 When I then link that library with an executable, the linker (`ld`) on ubuntu fails with many `undefined reference to 'boost::filesystem::` errors.
 This does not happen on Windows with MSVC.